helenaferdy/helenaferdy.github.io/_posts/2026-03-10-alibaba-vpn.md

 <br>

-On on-prem, our client on 10.21.0.21 can connect to 10.0.2.93 that sits on Alibaba Cloud using the configured VPN
+On on-prem side, our client on 10.21.0.21 can connect to 10.0.2.93 that sits on Alibaba Cloud using the configured VPN

 ![x](/static/2026-03-10-alibaba-vpn/30.png)